Instant Network Transfers

 Combining ANI and AVS

 Highnote takes the ANI and AVS statuses for each capability and applies a worst status wins rule.
-If either check produces DISABLED, the final status is DISABLED.
-If either produces REQUIRES_REVIEW, the final status is REQUIRES_REVIEW.
-The status is ENABLED only when both checks are ENABLED.

 For example, if ANI produces ENABLED but AVS produces REQUIRES_REVIEW, the final status for that capability is REQUIRES_REVIEW.